rosewayrs/heraldsnationibadan/README.md

 # Heralds International Christian Centre — Website

-A complete, production-ready website for **Heralds International Christian Centre, Ibadan**, built with the layout philosophy, section rhythm, navigation structure, card patterns and responsive behavior of `elevationng.org` as a design reference — fully re-skinned with Heralds' own identity, copy, colors and photography.
-No Elevation Church branding, imagery or content is used anywhere in this project.
+A complete, production-ready website for **Heralds International Christian Centre, Ibadan**

 ## A note on the tech stack